To keep it short, I’m a YouTuber, entrepreneur, world traveler, avid reader, online physique coach, gamer, and a personal development enthusiast.

 A skinny fat World of Warcraft guy with long hair, swollen face, pale skin and at any moment looking like he’s about to pass-out.

-My diet consisted of salty potato chips, chocolate, and sandwiches.
+My diet consisted of salty potato chips, chocolate, and cheap sandwiches.

 I rarely had water, it was either soda or juice.